MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deduplicate-DPM-storage.md

     -   4 JBOD drive enclosures

-        -   18 Disks in each JBOD â€“ 16 x 4TB HDDs + 2 x 800GB SSDs
+        -   18 Disks in each JBOD – 16 x 4TB HDDs + 2 x 800GB SSDs

         -   Dual path to each drive - Multipath I/O load balancing policy set to failover only

         -   SSDs configured for write back cache (WBC) and the rest for dedicated journal drives

 ## Set up dedup volumes
-Letâ€™s consider how big volumes should be to support the deduplicated VHDX files containing DPM data.
-In CPS weâ€™ve created volumes of 7.2TB each.
+Let’s consider how big volumes should be to support the deduplicated VHDX files containing DPM data.
+In CPS we’ve created volumes of 7.2TB each.
 The optimum volume size depends primarily on how much and how frequently the data on the volume changes, and on the data access throughput rates of the disk storage subsystem.
-Itâ€™s important to note that if the deduplication processing canâ€™t keep up with the rate of daily data changes (the churn) the savings rate will drop until the processing can complete.
+It’s important to note that if the deduplication processing can’t keep up with the rate of daily data changes (the churn) the savings rate will drop until the processing can complete.
 For more detailed information see [Sizing Volumes for Data Deduplication](http://go.microsoft.com/fwlink/?LinkId=522575).
 The following general guidelines are recommended for the dedup volumes:

 -   Use Parity Storage Spaces with enclosure-awareness for resiliency and increased disk utilization.